 Dan Hesse currently serves as a member of the board of directors of Akamai Technologies (NASDAQ: AKAM) and PNC Financial Services Group, Inc. (NYSE: PNC) where he serves as Chair of the Technology Subcommittee.
 Dan served as President and CEO of Sprint Corporation from December 2007 to August 2014.
-Previously, Hesse was the Chairman and CEO of Embarq Corporation, a $6 billion telecommunications services company.
-From 2000 - 2004, he served as Chairman, President and CEO of Terabeam Corporation, a wireless telecommunications technology company.
-Hesse spent 23 years at AT&T. From 1997 - 2000, he served as the President and CEO of AT&T Wireless Services, at the time the United States' largest wireless carrier.
-He served as a member of the board of directors of VF Corporation from 1999-2008 and of Nokia from 2005-2007.
+Previously, Hesse was the Chairman and CEO of Embarq Corporation, Chairman, President and CEO of Terabeam Corporation, and he spent 23 years at AT&T, where from 1997 - 2000, he served as the President and CEO of AT&T Wireless Services, at the time the United States' largest wireless carrier.

 He received a BA from Notre Dame, an MBA from Cornell, and an MS from MIT where he was awarded the Brooks Thesis Prize.
 He holds a Carnegie Mellon University/NACD CERT certificate in Cybersecurity Oversight.